All Services

 Precinct Workers

-The staff at the Clerk-Recorder's Office works hundreds of extra hours to prepare for each election, but on election morning, the process is turned over to precinct workers to administer.
-We need qualified personnel to serve voters who go to the polls on Election Day.
-Specific examples of what you will be doing include:
+The staff at the Clerk-Recorder's Office work hundreds of hours to prepare for each election, but on election morning, the process is turned over to precinct workers (also known as poll workers) to administer.
+We need dedicated community members to serve voters who go to the polls on Election Day.
+Specific examples of what you will be doing as a precinct worker include:

 • Before Election Day, attend training & pick up your supplies